Account

 What other tax deductions may I be eligible for as a parent?

 The Earned Income Tax Credit (EITC) is a refundable credit available to low- and moderate-income workers.
-The EITC can be as large as $7,430 for tax year 2023.
-Eligibility depends on a number of factors including your filing status, your earned income, your investment income, and the number of dependents you claim on your tax return.
+For the 2024 tax year, the EITC can be as large as $7,830.
+Eligibility depends on a number of factors, including your filing status, your earned income, your investment income, and the number of dependents you claim on your tax return.

-The Child and Dependent Care Credit is available for taxpayers that paid expenses for the care of their children so that the taxpayer could work or look for work.
-If you are married, your spouse must have also been working or actively looking for work.
-This credit is typically not available for taxpayers that file married filing separately.
+The Child and Dependent Care Credit is available for taxpayers who paid expenses for the care of their children so that the taxpayer could work or look for work.
+If you are married, your spouse must also be working or actively looking for work.
+This credit is typically not available for taxpayers who file married filing separately.

-If you, your spouse, or a dependent studied at an eligible educational institution during 2023, you may be able to receive education credits on your tax return.
-Depending on your situation, you may qualify for either the American Opportunity Tax Credit or the Lifetime Learning Credit.
+If you, your spouse, or a dependent studied at an eligible educational institution during 2024, you may be able to receive education credits on your tax return.
+Depending on your situation, you may be eligible for either the American Opportunity Tax Credit or the Lifetime Learning Credit.

-There is a federal adoption credit of up to $15,950 per child for adoptions that are completed during the 2023 tax year.
+There is a federal adoption credit of up to $16,810 per child for adoptions completed during the 2024 tax year.
 This tax credit is not refundable, meaning that it can only be used to reduce income tax liabilities.
-If the credit is not completely used during the tax year, the credit can be carried forward for up to five years.
+If the credit is not fully used during the tax year, it can be carried forward for up to five years.

 Can I amend a prior year’s tax return if I forgot to claim the credit?

-Yes, you can amend a prior year’s tax return if you did not claim the Child Tax Credit on the original tax return.
-There are some limitations, however.
-Generally, an amended tax return must be filed within three years of the originally filed tax return or within two years of when you paid any tax due, whichever is later.
-If you filed your tax return before the due date, then your tax return was filed on the due date for purposes of calculating the three-year period.
+Yes, you can amend a prior year’s tax return if you did not claim the Child Tax Credit on the original return.
+However, there are some limitations.
+Generally, an amended tax return must be filed within three years of the original tax return filing date or within two years of when you paid any tax due, whichever is later.
+If you filed your tax return before the due date, it will be considered as filed on the due date when calculating the three-year period.

-In most cases, you should wait until your original tax return has been processed before you file an amended return.
-If the IRS begins processing your amended return before they process your original return, it may cause delays.
+In most cases, you should wait until your original tax return has been processed before filing an amended return.
+If the IRS begins processing your amended return before your original return, it may cause delays.

-It can be difficult to know which credits you qualify for and how to claim those credits on your tax return.
-Leaning on a tax pro can save you both time and money, and give you peace of mind.
-Rocket Tax™ can match you with a tax pro who understands your situation and can prepare and file your return for you.
-Don't do your taxes™ – Let us do them for you.
+It can be difficult to know which credits you qualify for and how to claim them on your tax return.
+Leaning on a tax professional can save you time and money while also providing you peace of mind.
+Rocket Tax™ can match you with a Tax Pro who understands your situation and can prepare and file your return for you.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.